linode/docs/docs/guides/development/next-js/next-js-with-typescript/index.md

 Where TypeScript stands out is its introduction of strong typing to JavaScript development.
 JavaScript does not in itself explicitly type variables, which allows for an exceptional degree of flexibility.
 However, it can also leave code ambiguous and more prone to runtime errors.

-TypeScript, by introducing strong typing to JavaScript, can improve the development experience and application consistency.
+TypeScript, by introducing strong typing to JavaScript, can improve the development experience, and application consistency.
 The strong typing of TypeScript can facilitate catching errors sooner, like while coding rather than at code execution.
-And it can help to reduce runtime errors do to unexpected variable typing.
+And it can help to reduce runtime errors due to unexpected variable typing.

 For many, this makes TypeScript a highly desirable alternative to base JavaScript.
-Ideally, adopting TypeScript can mean improved developer experience and a more consistent user experience.
+Ideally, adopting TypeScript can mean an improved developer experience and a more consistent user experience.

 ## How to Enable TypeScript on a Next.js Project